Nicola Peltz

 Nicola Anne Peltz Beckham (born January 9, 1995) is an American actress.

-Peltz has appeared in roles as Katara in The Last Airbender (2010), Bradley Martin in the A&E drama series Bates Motel (2013–2015) and Tessa Yeager in Transformers: Age of Extinction (2014), a role for which she received a Young Hollywood Award's nomination.
+She is best known for her roles as Katara in the film The Last Airbender (2010), Bradley Martin in the A&E drama series Bates Motel (2013–2015) and Tessa Yeager in the film Transformers: Age of Extinction (2014).

-She is married to Brooklyn Beckham, the son of soccer star David Beckham and fashion designer and former pop singer Victoria Beckham.

 Early life

-Peltz was born in Westchester County, New York, the daughter of billionaire businessman Nelson Peltz and model Claudia Heffner.
-She has one sister and six brothers, including former professional hockey player Brad Peltz and actor Will Peltz.
+Peltz Beckham was born on January 9, 1995, in Westchester County, New York, as the daughter of American billionaire businessman Nelson Peltz and model Claudia Heffner.
+She has one sister and six brothers, including Will Peltz.
 She also has two half-siblings from her father's previous marriages.
-Although her mother never converted to Judaism, her father was a devout Jew and had his sons barmitzvahed.
+Although her mother never converted to Judaism, her father is a devout Jew and both of his sons had a bar mitzvah.

 Career

-Peltz made her film debut as Mackenzie in the Christmas comedy Deck the Halls (2006).
+Peltz Beckham made her film debut as Mackenzie in the Christmas comedy Deck the Halls (2006).
 The following year, she appeared in a Manhattan Theatre Club production of Blackbird.
 She later co-starred as Becki in the comedy film Harold (2008), and in June 2008, she appeared in the music video for Miley Cyrus's single "7 Things."
-Two years later, she portrayed Katara in the fantasy adventure film The Last Airbender (2010), directed by M. Night Shyamalan.
+Two years later, she portrayed Katara in the fantasy adventure film The Last Airbender (2010), directed by M. Night Shyamalan; she was cast in this role at the insistence of her father, who was a producer on the film.

-In 2013, Peltz began appearing as part of the main cast in A&E's drama-thriller series Bates Motel.
+In 2013, Peltz Beckham began appearing as part of the main cast in A&E's drama-thriller series Bates Motel.
 She portrayed Bradley Martin, a love interest for the young Norman Bates.
 She left the main cast following the second episode of the second season, but returned as a guest star for the final three episodes of the third season.
-The following year, Peltz starred as Tessa Yeager, in the fourth Transformers film Transformers: Age of Extinction (2014).
+The following year, Peltz Beckham starred as Tessa Yeager in the fourth Transformers film Transformers: Age of Extinction (2014).
 Later that year she appeared as Kate Miller in the teen drama film Affluenza.
 In October 2015, she walked the runway for Alexander Wang's last fashion show for Balenciaga at Paris Fashion Week.
 She then joined the cast of the dark comedy film Youth in Oregon (2016), playing Annie Gleason.
-Peltz appeared in the music video for Zayn Malik's single "It's You" in February 2016.
+Peltz Beckham appeared in the music video for Zayn Malik's single "It's You" in February 2016.

-Peltz was cast as Chrissy Monroe in the Hulu drama series When the Street Lights Go On, based on a Black List script of the same name.
-She appeared in Alex Pettyfer's directorial debut film Back Roads and starred alongside Thomas Mann in the sci-fi film Our House, directed by Anthony Scott Burns.
+Peltz Beckham was cast as Chrissy Monroe in the Hulu drama series When the Street Lights Go On, based on a Black List script of the same name.
+She appeared in Alex Pettyfer's directorial debut film Back Roads and starred in the sci-fi film Our House, directed by Anthony Scott Burns.
 In 2019, she co-starred in the drama The Obituary of Tunde Johnson as Marley Meyers.
 In 2020, she portrayed Felicity in romantic comedy Holidate.

+Known for her acting and modeling, Peltz Beckham released her feature film directorial debut, Lola, in 2024.
+She co-starred opposite Virginia Madsen and the film was sold to Vertical Entertainment.